 Making the Decision

 When you want to create an entire eLearning curriculum or just a single course, there are many factors to consider.
 Determining whether the synchronous or asynchronous approach is most advantageous, is a big step forward.
 Keep in mind that you are not limited to one approach.
-You may find that a hybrid solution—using both synchronous and asynchronous learning—works best for you.
+You may find that a hybrid or blended solution—using both synchronous and asynchronous learning—works best for you.